Tascurator/tascurator-frontend/CONTRIBUTING.md

 1. Create a new branch from the `main` branch.
 2. Follow the [Branch Rules](#branching-rules) while naming your branch.
 3. Work on your changes locally.
-4. Commit your changes, ensuring to follow the project's [commit message guidelines](#commit-message-guidelines).
+4. Commit your changes, ensuring to follow the project's [commit message rules](#commit-message-rules).
 5. Push your branch to the repository.
 6. Create a Pull Request against the original branch you branched from.
 7. Await code review, and address any comments as necessary.